ptvan/ptvan.github.io/_posts/2019-10-19-recommender-systems.md

 3. Reduced the synopsis into keywords using the Rapid Automatic Keyword Extraction ([RAKE](https://pypi.org/project/rake-nltk/)) algorithm, which is part of the Python Natural Language Toolkit ([NLTK](https://www.nltk.org/)).
 4. Calculate similarity between the movies' keywords.
 [Cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) is often used, but other metrics could also work.
 5. Create a `recommendations()` function that gives the most similar movies (shortest cosine distance) to the one the user gives.

+### Evaluating recommendations

+Though accuracy is a traditional metric in recommendations, _serendipity_ or the ability of a recommendation to pleasantly surprise you, is also important, as eloquently explained in Eugene Yan's [blog post](https://github.com/ptvan/movies).

 ### References